What to Do When Your Car Insurance Company Leaves Your State

 A non-renewal means your insurer will not continue your policy when it expires at its natural end date.
 This is different from a mid-term cancellation, which ends coverage early (usually for serious reasons like non-payment or fraud).
 Non-renewals are generally less drastic — your coverage remains fully active until the stated expiration date, giving you time to act.

 When an insurer withdraws from an entire state, they must non-renew all policyholders in that market.
-The trigger is business-level, not a reflection of your individual driving record.
+The trigger is a business-level decision, not a reflection of your individual driving record.
+Learn more about the difference between policy cancellation and non-renewal so you know exactly which situation you're dealing with.

 How Much Notice Are You Required to Receive?